 In order to progress in Pre-Nursing (i.e., to remain in the Pre-Nursing), students must meet the following:

-3. For the prerequisite science courses and respective labs and for NURS 2100 and 2200, all of which require a grade of B or better, Pre-Nursing students can only have one grade of C or below for which they retook the course to earn a B or better.
-Students earning more than one C in those prerequisite courses cannot remain in Pre-Nursing and must change their major, and are ineligible for admission to the upper division nursing major.
+- A grade of B or better is required for prerequisite science courses, respective labs and NURS 2100 and 2200.
+Pre-Nursing students earning more than one C in those prerequisite courses cannot remain in Pre-Nursing and must change their major, and are ineligible for admission to the upper division nursing major.

 Admission to the Upper Division Major: Processes and Deadlines